earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

 Terminology:
   * NCC aka BCA - National Construction Code / Building Code of Australia
-  * TESE - Tyre-Encased-Soil Elements aka "Rammed Earth Tyres"
+  * TESE - Tyre-Encased-Soil Elements aka "Rammed Earth Tyres' which are engineereed to perform as building blocks in a load-bearing external wall.
-  * PBDB - Performance Based Design Brief
+  * PBDB - a 'Performance Based Design Brief' is a collaborative process whereby stakeholders agree crtieria (aka performance requirements) for expert evaluation of an engineered 'performance solution'.
-  * Performance Solution -
+  * Performance Solution - is a set of 'Performance Requirements' which are agreed by a group of stakeholders to measure the safety of a proposed 'performance solution'.
-  * Performance Requirement -
+  * Performance Requirement(s) - are the measures by which an agreed set of expert stakeholders agrees and evaluates to assure a 'performance solution' meets the requirements setout by the NCC for recognition as a 'performance solution'.

 # Performance Based Design Brief